-The Discovery Laser Flash DLF 1200 is a compact benchtop instrument for measurements of thermal diffusivity, thermal conductivity, and specific heat capacity of materials from room temperature to 1200˚C. It features a proprietary laser source with 25 Joules of energy for testing of the widest range of samples under the most demanding conditions.
-Productivity is no problem with the four sample tray design.
-It is the only benchtop light flash instrument available with laser pulse source for enhanced precision, accuracy and capabilities beyond competitive Xenon light source designs.
+The Discovery Laser Flash DLF 1200 is a compact benchtop instrument for the measurement of thermal diffusivity, thermal conductivity, and specific heat capacity of materials from room temperature to 1200˚C. It features a proprietary laser source with 25 Joules of energy for testing of the widest range of samples under the most demanding conditions.
+Productivity is no problem with the four-sample tray design.
+It is the only benchtop light flash instrument available with a laser pulse source for enhanced precision, accuracy and capabilities beyond competitive Xenon light source designs.

 DLF 1200 Features

 - Powerful laser, with 65% higher energy compared to competitive Xenon systems, for the most accurate testing of the widest range of samples, regardless of thickness and thermal conductivity to 1200˚C

 - Laser is inherently coherent and precisely irradiates only the sample surface, eliminating the need to correct for lateral heat transfer from over-flash onto sample holder

 - Autosampler with patented four-position alumina sample tray for maximum productivity

 - Wide variety of sample trays accommodates multiple sample sizes (up to 25.4 mm), shapes, and special fixtures (liquids, powders, laminates, films, etc.) for maximum sample testing flexibility

 - Advanced resistance heated furnace provides best-in-class temperature stability and uniformity across sample from RT to 1200˚C and enables measurements in air, inert gas, or vacuum

 - High sensitivity IR detector for optimum signal-to-noise ratio, delivering highest accuracy over the entire temperature range

 - Real-time pulse mapping for superior thermal diffusivity of thin and highly conductive materials